 - Torticollis and s/p Torticollis surgical intervention rehabilitation

 Our In2Great PT team collaborates with our families to promote development and implement an individualized intervention program.
-Our families are supported through our coordination of services with other disciplines, advocacy, and assistance to enhance the development of their children.
+Our families are supported through our coordination of services related to pediatric physical therapy in Chicago with other disciplines, advocacy, and assistance to enhance the development of their children.
 This can include:

 - Positioning during daily activities and routines

 - Facilitating safety for the home and community